Before you read too far, please don’t think I’m too tight when it comes to a birthday party…!

 If you have a collection of gifts that you maybe didn’t want/need/even realise had been invented, then you could hang onto these to regift.

 Do be careful though as you may find other parents do this too.
-The same Peppa Pig floor puzzle could make its way round every child in the class – ending back as a gift to your child the following year!
+The same Peppa Pig floor puzzle could make its way around every child in the class – ending back as a gift to your child the following year!

 Make your own